Gina-Frankel/CV/README.md

 _Worked in different teaching roles across the nursery age group to year 6.
 I have worked in both daily supply jobs, and long term contracts._

 - **Daily Supply Teaching** -
   The role required teaching and managing a class of unfamiliar children.
-It involved being able to quickly asses and understand the learning and behaviour support that each child needed, and to be able to respond to unanticipated situations such as a teacher not leaving a learning plan.
+It involved being able to quickly assess and understand the learning and behaviour support that each child needed, and to be able to respond to unanticipated situations such as a teacher not leaving a learning plan.

 - **Long Term Roles** -
   I worked in various schools, as a nursery teacher, year 3 teacher and an intervention teacher.